nickdesaulniers/nickdesaulniers.github.com/content/post/disambiguating-arm.md

 [ELF for the Arm {64-bit} Architecture](https://github.com/ARM-software/abi-aa/releases).

 That's a quick glossary over common terms related to the Arm ecosystem.
-Hopefully in a follow up post we can review terms like VFP, NEON, OABI, and EABI, but these are enough for now.
+Hopefully in a follow up post we can review terms like VFP, Neon, OABI, and EABI, but these are enough for now.

 Many thanks to my friends Peter Smith, Kristof Beyls, and Mark Brown of Arm,